miranda-pikus/DustyDisk/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-DustyDisk documentation
+DustyDisk
 =======================

-A simple package to see where the dust would be trapped in a disk!
+Welcome to DustyDisk simple package to see where the dust would be trapped in a disk!
+You can also explore the drift velocity and density distribution of dust for different grain sizes.

 .. toctree::
    :maxdepth: 2